cocalele/PureFlash/README.md

   All conductor and afs nodes(instance) register themself to zookeeper, so the active conductor can discovery services in cluster.

 ## 3.4 MetaDB
-  MetaDB is a PostgreSQL cluster with HA.
+  MetaDB is a MariaDB cluster with HA.

 ## 3.5 S5bd and S5kd
   S5bd is user space client.
 Qemu